 - Responding to Medicare reimbursement demands, including litigating administrative appeals;

-- Self-reporting compliance challenges, including the misreporting of information; and
+- Self-reporting MSP compliance challenges, including the misreporting of Section 111 information and the underpayment of primary payer responsibility; and

-- Answering reimbursement demands of Medicare Advantage and Medicare Part D drug plans.
+- Anticipating and answering reimbursement demands of Medicare Advantage and Medicare Part D prescription drug plans.

 Section 111 Bulletin